Cellulose: Structure and properties

 Cellulose has no taste, is odorless, is hydrophilic with the contact angle of 20–30 degrees, is insoluble in water and most organic solvents, is chiral and is biodegradable.
-It was shown to melt at 467 °C in pulse tests made by Dauenhauer et al. (2016).
+It was shown to melt at 467 C in pulse tests in 2016.
 It can be broken down chemically into its glucose units by treating it with concentrated mineral acids at high temperature.

 Cellulose is derived from D-glucose units, which condense through β(1→4)-glycosidic bonds.
 This linkage motif contrasts with that for α(1→4)-glycosidic bonds present in starch and glycogen.
 Cellulose is a straight chain polymer.
 Unlike starch, no coiling or branching occurs and the molecule adopts an extended and rather stiff rod-like conformation, aided by the equatorial conformation of the glucose residues.
 The multiple hydroxyl groups on the glucose from one chain form hydrogen bonds with oxygen atoms on the same or on a neighbour chain, holding the chains firmly together side-by-side and forming microfibrils with high tensile strength.
 This confers tensile strength in cell walls where cellulose microfibrils are meshed into a polysaccharide matrix.
 The high tensile strength of plant stems and of the tree wood also arises from the arrangement of cellulose fibers intimately distributed into the lignin matrix.
 The mechanical role of cellulose fibers in the wood matrix responsible for its strong structural resistance, can somewhat be compared to that of the reinforcement bars in concrete, lignin playing here the role of the hardened cement paste acting as the "glue" in between the cellulose fibres.
 Mechanical properties of cellulose in primary plant cell wall are correlated with growth and expansion of plant cells.
 Live fluorescence microscopy techniques are promising in investigation of the role of cellulose in growing plant cells.